IsaacShelton/Tangent/README.md

 *[All modifications & additions are licensed under CC-BY-SA 3.0]*

+### Cross Platform
+Runs on Windows and Mac without any modifications

 ### How to compile
 Make sure your compiler supports version `2.2`